05st/fino-website/docs/getting-started/hello-fino.md

 <Tabs>
 <TabItem value="line1" label="Line 1" default>

-This line imports the `prelude` module from the standardlibrary, which in turn brings a small set of essential modules into scope, such as the `io` module which we use `println` from (on line 4).
+This line imports the `prelude` module from the standard library, which in turn brings a small set of essential modules into scope, such as the `io` module which we use `println` from (on line 4).

 </TabItem>
 <TabItem value="line3" label="Line 3">